hotosm/fmtm/README.md

 ## ODK Central server

 An ODK Central server functions as the back end for the field data collectors.
 ODK Collect is an application that can be downloaded on Android phones.
-Devs must have access to an ODK Central server with a username and password granting admin credentials.
+Developers must have access to an ODK Central server with a username and password granting admin credentials.

 [Here are the instructions for setting up an ODK Central server on Digital Ocean](https://docs.getodk.org/central-install-digital-ocean/) (It's very similar on AWS)

 ## Field Mapping Tasking Manager Web App

-The FMTM web app is a Python/Flask/Leaflet app that serves as a front end for the ODK Central server, using the [ODK Central API](https://odkcentral.docs.apiary.io/#) to allocate specific areas/features to individual mappers, and receive their data submissions.
+The FMTM web app is a Python/FastApi/Leaflet app that serves as a front end for the ODK Central server, using the [ODK Central API](https://odkcentral.docs.apiary.io/#) to allocate specific areas/features to individual mappers, and receive their data submissions.

 ### Manager Web Interface (with PC browser-friendlymap view)